Parallels/docker-machine/README.md

 **NB!** This is a replacement for the official `docker-machine` binary.
-If you will install or update "Docker Toolbox" in the future, it could override this binary and you migth want to re-download it again.
+If you will install or update "Docker Toolbox" in the future, it could override this binary and you might want to re-download it again.

 ## Usage
 Official documentation for Docker Machine [is available here](https://docs.docker.com/machine/).